leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

 * In general, both Colombia and Chile have their top sales coming from the age group of 45-54 years old, while Brazil’s top sales come from the age group of 35-44 and Mexico’s from the age group of 55-64.
 * For Chile, the top sales from the income group of $30,001-$60,000 are dominated by younger adult age group of 25-34 years old.
 The youth group and younger senior age group (55-64) also see higher sales.
 * For Colombia, the top sales from the income group of $30,001-$60,000 are dominated by adult age group of 45-54 years old, followed by age groups of 35-44 and 25-34.
 These three age groups showed declining sales from 2020 to 2022.
+* It was observed that except Brazil, the higher income groups from Colombia, Chile and Mexico seem to spend less than the lower medium income group $30000 - $60000.
 * The bulk of the product items purchased by all age groups in these four countries come from the top three product categories: Home Décor, Home Furniture, and Kitchen Appliances1.

 #### 7. Customer Purchase frequency and quantity behaviour over time